 Literature gives its readers a “bird’s eye view” of the ways envy festers and grows to the point of consuming its victim.
 Envy is clearly displayed in the character named Envy in Edmund Spenser’s “The Faerie Queene” and the iconic envious character, the Evil Queen of the Brothers Grimm’s “Snow White.”
 However, there is no better characterization of envy in the whole of English literature than Iago in Shakespeare’s tragedy, “Othello.”

-Envy in Shakespeare’s ‘Othello’
+The Deadly Sin of Envy in Shakespeare’s ‘Othello’

 Protagonist Othello is a Moorish general in the Venetian army, while Iago is an ensign.
-When Othello promotes a soldier named Cassio over Iago, Iago is filled with envy toward Cassio and hatred toward Othello whom he believes has treated him unjustly.
+When Othello promotes a soldier named Cassio over Iago, Iago is filled with envy toward Cassio and hatred toward Othello, whom he believes has treated him unjustly.

 Throughout the tragedy, Iago’s envy and hatred knows no bounds.
 He is willing to hurt and destroy anyone who might be an opportune pawn in his plot to take revenge on both Cassio and Othello.
 After stewing and brewing about how to take his revenge, he forges a plot that he is fully aware comes from the depths of hell.
-Spewing disdain toward Othello, Iago resolves to go ahead with it, almost bragging to himself of how evil and monstrous his plot truly is:
+Spewing disdain toward Othello, Iago resolves to go ahead with it, almost bragging to himself about how evil and monstrous his plot truly is:

 "The Moor is of a free and open nature